-- Preheat oven to 300 degrees Fahrenheit, and line a baking sheet with parchment paper or foil.
+- Preheat oven to 325 degrees Fahrenheit (160 degrees Celsius), and line a baking sheet with parchment paper or foil.

-- Mix oats in a medium-large bowl with the next 7 ingredients.
+- Mix oats in a large bowl with the next 7 ingredients.

 - Pour honey and vegetable oil into a small saucepan and heat over medium-low until the honey and oil start to bubble and come together smoothly.

 - Pour honey mixture over oat mixture and stir until the liquid is incorporated.

 - Spread on prepared baking sheet and bake for 25-30 minutes, stirring every 10 minutes, until nicely browned.